 Health benefits of Chia Seeds: Sprouted vs. Unsprouted

 Some chia seeds are sprouted, and some are not, so what's the difference?

 Chia seeds are obtained from Salvia hispanica plants native to Southern Mexico and Guatemala.

 These little seeds have been part of the diets of several Mayan civilizations for centuries and were consumed by the Aztecs before they came into contact with the Spanish conquerors in the 1500s.

 Today, you can purchase chia seeds in sprouted and unsprouted forms in health food stores and online retailers.
 But is there a reason why you should choose one over the other?

 Sprouted Chia is Highly Nutritious

-It is amazing that you can create such a power source for your body from one seed.
+Amazingly, you can create a power source for your body from one seed.
 Sprouting makes these tiny seeds much more nutritious, but they still have numerous health benefits even without growing into plants.

 Chia seeds are abundant in omega-3 fatty acids and dietary fiber.
 One tablespoon contains 8 grams of total fat, most of which are unsaturated, which means that they lower LDL cholesterol in your body and boost HDL (the good kind).